itsMrRobot/starlink-telemetry/README.md

 -------------------
 - Endpoint: `http://<host>:9100/metrics` (or your `METRICS_PORT`).
 - Suggested `scrape_interval`: 20–30s with `MAX_LINGER=15000` (1.5–2× the expected batch cadence).
-- Only active alerts produce `starlink_alert_active` lines; router records are dropped.
+- Only active alerts produce `starlink_alert_active_*` lines; router records are dropped.
+- `starlink_info` lines are emitted in a line-protocol-style string payload (device_type/deviceID as tags, remaining fields as data).
+Ensure your scraper can handle these alongside the Prometheus-style gauge lines.

 Run with Docker Compose
 -----------------------